-Why are nights and days different lengths over the year?
+Spring Equinox 2019: Why are nights and days different lengths over the year? - CBBC Newsround

 They are used to define the transitional periods between the seasons, so when winter changes to spring, summer to autumn and so on.

 They are key dates in the journey of the Earth around the Sun.
 The position of the Sun in relation to the Earth affects how long days and nights are.

-June 21 is the summer solstice and the longest day of the year.
+The autumn equinox takes place on 22 September.
+The summer solstice is 21 June and the longest day of the year.

 So what are equinoxes and solstices?

-Equinox is basically the date twice a year when the amount of day-time we get is equal to the amount of night time we get.
+Equinox is basically the date twice a year when the amount of day time we get is equal to the amount of night time we get.

 This happens when the sun is positioned exactly above the equator.

-Equinox occur twice a year, once around the 20th of March which is the spring equinox and again around September the 22nd, known as the autumn equinox.
+Equinox occur twice a year, once around 20 March, which is the spring equinox, and again around 22 September, known as the autumn equinox.

 The word equinox comes from two Latin words, equi which means equal and nox meaning night.

-So, from the day of the spring equinox the day is longer than the night and from the day of the autumn equinox the night becomes longer than the day.
+So, from the day of the spring equinox the day is longer than the night.
+And from the day of the autumn equinox the night becomes longer than the day.

 Simple right?
 Well there's a bit more to it...